Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/handles.md

 ![clip-plane](images/clip-plane.png)

-For more information on the Far and Near clip plane properties see, [Setting CmCamera properties](CmCamera.md).
+For more information on the Far and Near clip plane properties see, [Setting CinemachineCamera properties](CinemachineCamera.md).

 **3. Follow offset**